yiye/ppt/README.md

 ppt
 ===

-this my ppt for sharing seajs
+this is my ppt for sharing seajs